What are the aims of this leaflet?

 How will I be monitored for the side effects of apremilast treatment?

-Your progress will be monitored at regular clinic reviews.
-There is usually no need for regular blood tests while on apremilast but your dermatologist may choose to perform blood tests periodically.
+Your progress will be monitored by your healthcare professional.
+If you experience any side effects, you should discuss this with them.
+There is usually no need for regular blood tests while on apremilast, but your healthcare professional may choose to perform blood tests periodically.

 While there is limited information about this at present, experts agree that live vaccines should not be given whilst taking apremilast.
-For information on live vaccines see information leaflet on immunisations and vaccinations.
+For information on live vaccines see the information leaflet titled ‘Immunisation advice for people on immune-suppressing medicines’, which applies to those taking apremilast.

-Apremilast has not been studied in pregnant woman or nursing mothers, so its effects on unborn babies and children remains unknown.
+Apremilast has not been studied in pregnant woman or nursing mothers, so its effects on unborn babies and children remain unknown.

 May I drink alcohol while taking apremilast?

 Apremilast does not interact with alcohol.
-However, as alcohol can make psoriasis worse, excess alcohol intake should be avoided and the current recommended limits of alcohol intake should be followed.
+However, as alcohol can worsen the symptoms of psoriasis, it is advised to avoid excessive intake of alcohol.
+The current recommended limits of alcohol intake should be followed: https://www.nhs.uk/live-well/alcohol-advice.

 Can I take other medicines at the same time as apremilast?

 Most medications can be taken safely with apremilast.
-Some may cause an interaction so it is important to inform the doctor or pharmacist before taking any new prescriptions, over the counter medication and/or supplements including herbal medicines.
+However, some may cause unwanted side effects.
+Because of this, it is important to inform your healthcare professional or pharmacist before taking any new prescriptions, over the counter medication and/or supplements including herbal medicines.

 Where can I get more information about apremilast?